 • ART 496 Special Problems Studio (this course is recommended for students who are extremely self-motivated and directed, and ready to pursue a body of work under the direction of a full-time faculty member).
 This course is optional, and counts as an Art or related elective.

-• Please select courses from another discipline within the School of Art or College from a degree audit.
+• Select courses from another discipline within the School of Art or University

 • ART 496 (Special Problems Studio; may be repeated for credit)